dimmyvi/tigress/draft-art-tigress.md

 - Risk of hosting malicious or untrusted scripts by relay server preview page (ReadDisplayInformationFromMailbox)
     - Relay server should either not allow hosting a third party JavaScripts on a preview page or implement a policy and utilize tools to maintain the trust of such scripts (e.g. force client to verify the script against a good known hash of it).

-## Sender/Receiver privacy
+## Initiator/Recipient privacy

-- At no time Relay server SHALL store or track the identities of both Sender and Receiver devices.
+- At no time Relay server SHALL store or track the identities of both Initiator and Recipient devices.
 - The value of the Notification Token shall not contain information allowing the identification of the device providing it.
 It SHOULD also be different for every new share to prevent the Relay server from correlating different sharing.
 - Notification token SHOULD only inform the corresponding device that there has been a data update on the mailbox associated to it (by Device Claim).
 Each device SHOULD keep track of all mailboxes associated with it and make read calls to appropriate mailboxes.
-- Both Sender and Receiver devices SHOULD store the URL of the Relay server they use for an active act of credential transfer.
+- Both Initiator and Recipient devices SHOULD store the URL of the Relay server they use for an active act of credential transfer.
 - The value of Mailbox-Device-Attestation header parameter SHALL not contain information allowing the identification of the device providing it.
 It SHOULD also be different for every new share to prevent the Relay server from correlating different sharing.
-- Display Information is not encrypted, therefore, it SHOULD not contain any information allowing to identify Sender or Receiver devices.
+- Display Information is not encrypted, therefore, it SHOULD not contain any information allowing to identify Initiator or Recipient devices.

 ## Credential's confidentiality and integrity

 - Content of the mailbox SHALL be only visible to devices having Secret.
-- It is recommended to send URL to the mailbox and the Secret over different channels (out-of-band) from Sender device to Receiver device (e.g. send URL over SMS and Secret over iMessage).
 - Relay server MUST not receive the Secret with the MailboxIdentifier at any time.
 - Content of the mailbox MUST guaranty its integrity with cryptographic checksum (e.g. MAC, AES-GCM tag).
 - Relay server SHALL periodically check and delete expired mailboxes ( refer to expiration parameter in the CreateMailbox request).
-- If the Sender device sends both URL and the Secret over the same channel as a single URL, the Sender MUST append the Secret as URI fragment {{!RFC3986}}, so that the resulting URL shall look as in the example below.
-Receiver device, upon receipt of such URL, MUST remove the Fragment (Secret) before calling the Relay server API.
+- It is recommended that URL and secret are send separately.
+But if the Initiator sends both URL and the Secret as a single URL, Secret MUST be appended as URI fragment {{!RFC3986}}.
+Recipient Device, upon receipt of such URL, MUST remove the Fragment (Secret) before calling the Relay server API.

 ~~~
 “https://relayserver.example.com/v1/m/{mailboxIdentifier}#{Secret}”
 ~~~
 {: #link-with-fragment title="Example of URL with Secret as URI Fragment"}

-## Second factor authentication for Receiver credential provisioning
+## Second factor authentication for Recipient Credential Provisioning

-- Provisioning Partner shall require an additional security confirmation (PIN code) from Receiver Device at the time of credential provisioning.
-- PIN code shall be generated by the Sender Device at the time when it creates a new Mailbox with Provisioning Information on a Relay Server.
-- PIN code shall be sent from Sender device to Receiver device in a secure way (preferrably over encrypted channel) out-of-band with the Mailbox URL and Secret
-- If Sender device can not send the PIN code over secure channel, it may include it into encrypted Payload stored on the relay server so that Receiver device can decrypt it and use to get Provisioning Information from Provisioning Partner.
-- Provisioning Partner shall limit the number of PIN code entry attempts at the time when Receiver device calls it in order to receive Provisioning Information.
+- Verical determines need of a second factor to Provision Credential on Recipient device.
+This determination is done on the basis of known security properties of the communication method used to send the invitation.
+- Verticals can use PIN codes, presence of Initiator Credential or other mechanisms as second factor.
-- The way PIN code is transferred between Sender device and Receiver device is defined by specific implementation and out of scope of this document.
+- Details of the second factor and policies around use of the second factor is out of scope of this document.

 # IANA Considerations